 This had become even more complex as remote working conditions have set in, and one cannot track the changes as they used to do before as the siloes, which were eliminated from the waterfall methods, started setting in once more.
 These disadvantages or challenges only stunt the advantages of DevOps.

 This is where DevOps traceability comes in.
-When Hansel and Gretel had a tough time retracing their steps, they devised an ingenious method to leave a breadcrumb trail to achieve their goal.
+When Hansel and Gretel had difficulty retracing their steps, they devised an ingenious method to leave a breadcrumb trail to achieve their goal.
 This is the concept of traceability.
-The concept allows the project members to track the project development throughout the Software Development Lifecycle (SLDC).
+The concept allows the project members to track the development throughout the Software Development Lifecycle (SLDC).

-While this may sound like an optional feature, you should consider it as CI/CD has become an integral part of most companies in recent times.
+While this may sound like an optional feature, you should consider it as CI/CD has recently become an integral part of most companies.
 It is pretty tough to track the changes when CI/CD and other modifications are done incessantly while developing a product.

-The traceability will lend additional transparency to users and developers as one can derive better insights from traceability in these DevOps applications.
+Traceability will lend additional transparency to users and developers, as one can derive better insights from traceability in these DevOps applications.
 For instance, a consumer can see where his product is and track its movements throughout the delivery.

-From its sourcing to dispatch, a consumer would be able to see the product’s lifecycle, which promotes customer retention while reducing some of the headaches for the source company as the customer can track it on his end itself.
-These reassurances go a long way as the customers would add the brownie points to the seller for this transparency.
+From sourcing to dispatch, a consumer would be able to see the product’s lifecycle, which promotes customer retention while reducing some of the headaches for the source company as the customer can track it on his end.
+These reassurances go a long way, as the customers would add brownie points to the seller for this transparency.

 Useful link: What are the benefits of adopting DevOps?